Play Your Hunch: Foreign versions

 A British version of the show was produced by the BBC in the early 1960s, hosted at one stage by Alan Freeman.

 An Australian version aired on QTQ Channel 9 in Brisbane from 1968 to 1973 hosted by Don Secombe.
 A different Australian version aired 1962–1964 on TCN-9 in Sydney, hosted by George Foster.

 Episode status

 Some episodes exist.
 GSN aired a handful of episodes with Griffin as host.
 One public domain episode of the Griffin version is available on classic game show DVD collections.
 The year is unknown.

-On September 15, 2017, the network Buzzr played an episode of the show for its "Lost and Found" series of shows.
+Critical response

-No editions of the UK series are listed on the BBC Programme Catalogue, suggesting that no editions of the series survive in the archives.
+A review in the trade publication Variety called Griffin "an affable emcee" and complimented his maintaining continuity despite the number of commercials.
+Overall the review summarized the show as "typical daytime audience participation fare that some housewives find entertaining."